kumar18tushar/kumar18tushar.github.io/_posts/2019-01-17-HISTOGRA-spoj.md

 * The main required is to find the index of the minimum element in the subinterval for each subproblem.
   To find this efficiently , we build a range-minimum segment tree and querry.
-* Next , we build a divide and conquer recursive function which returns the answer for each subproblem.
+* Next , we build a divide and conquer recursive function which returns the answer for each subproblem.<br/><br/>